TITLE 15 GAMBLING AND LIQUOR CONTROL

 (1) No rule or regulation, or amendment

-or repeal thereof, shall be adopted by the commission until after a public
+or repeal thereof, shall be adopted by the commission

-hearing by the commission, except as provided herein for emergency
+until after a public hearing by the commission, except as provided herein for

-regulations.
-The commission shall allow

-to speak in favor of their positions as they pertain to proposed rules.
-The commission may designate a hearing

-officer to take evidence.
+emergency regulations.
 The commission

+materials and to speak in favor of their positions as they pertain to proposed

+hearing officer to take evidence.
+The

-location in the state.
-A record,
+hearings at any location in the state.
+A

-all proceedings at the hearing.
+made of all proceedings at the hearing.

 (2) Notice